5 Things to Know About the iOS 13.5.1 Update

 If you need help making a decision, please check out our reasons to, and not to, install the iOS 13.5.1 update.
 It’ll help you make a decision.

-We’re in the process of publishing our mini iOS 13.5.1 reviews for the iPhone 11, iPhone SE 2, iPhone XS, iPhone XR, iPhone X, iPhone 8, iPhone 7, iPhone 6s, and iPhone SE so make sure you check those for additional feedback.
+We’ve published our mini iOS 13.5.1 reviews for the iPhone 11, iPhone SE 2, iPhone XS, iPhone XR, iPhone X, iPhone 8, iPhone 7, iPhone 6s, and iPhone SE so make sure you check those for additional feedback.

 iOS 13.5.1 Problems